UmmItKin/links/README.md

 Contributions are welcome!
 To contribute:

 1. Fork the repository
-2. Create your feature branch (do not use master branch, since it's the Production branch)
+2. Create your feature branch
 3. Commit changes following conventional commit style
 4. Push to your branch
 5. Open a Pull Request